unfoldingWord/uw-content-validation/src/demos/file-check/README.md

   // filename= 'en_tn_58-PHM.tsv' // for TN
   // filename= 'en_tn_61-1PE.tsv' // for TN
   // filename= 'en_tn_65-3JN.tsv' // for TN
+  // It's actually possible to put a filepath in the filename field filename= 'bible/names/zilpah.md' // for TW

   // The location field appears in check messages to help the user locate the issue location="as specified in FileCheck demo"

   // Specifying excerptLength and cutoffPriorityLevel is just to show off options
-  // —those fields are not necessary (or normal) here excerptLength='12' // Default is 15
+  // —those fields are not necessary (or normal) here excerptLength='20' // Default is 15
   // cutoffPriorityLevel='200' // Default is to detect all errors/warnings

-  // Normally links in files are downloaded to check that they really exist disableAllLinkFetchingFlag='true' // 'true' or 'false'
+  // Normally links in files are downloaded to check that they really exist disableAllLinkFetchingFlag='false' // 'true' or 'false'
   // The next two are only relevant if the above is 'false' disableLinkedTAArticlesCheckFlag='false' // 'true' or 'false' disableLinkedTWArticlesCheckFlag='false' // 'true' or 'false'